 ME 572 Economic Evaluation of Design - Three semester hours.
 Same as ME 472\.
 The concepts of life-cycle costs and optimization of alternatives are investigated.
 The formal study of decision-making and economic theory are applied to engineering projects.
 Case studies are used.
-Prerequisites: undergraduate course in machine dynamics or consent of instructor
+Prerequisites: undergraduate course in machine dynamics or consent of instructor undergraduate course or experience in system design

 ME 573 Logistics - Three semester hours.
 A study of the initial distribution and the subsequent sustaining life-cycle maintenance and support of a system of products throughout the consumer use phase.
 Systems design will be re-evaluated with emphasis placed on maintenance and support, taking into consideration reliability, maintainability, human factors, and life-cycle cost factors.
-Prerequisite: undergraduate course or experience in system design manufacturing operations; and so forth, are covered.
-Prerequisite: undergraduate course or experience in system design
+Prerequisite: